jeremyolliver/cookbook-ruby_app/README.md

 * installs a set of rubies globally to /opt/rubies (defined via attributes)
 * Makes the bundler gem available, ready to install your application's dependencies
 * by default, installs some common development packages required for some gem's extensions (xml for nokogiri, and imagemagick for image manipulation)
-* Turn's on chruby's ruby auto switching for minimal configuration needed for application deployment
+* Turns on chruby's ruby auto switching for minimal configuration needed for application deployment

 Requirements
 ------------